Greenhouses

 • Foundation insulation: Helps reduce heat loss from the base.
 Cost: $300–$800.

-These upgrades may add $1,000 to $3,000 to your initial setup but often pay for themselves, reducing heating costs by 40-60%.
+These upgrades may add $1,000 to $3,000 to your initial setup but often pay for themselves, reducing heating costs by 40-60%, according to Virginia Cooperative Extension.

 Materials: Frame and Glazing Costs